Oulander/lottery-lunch/README.md

 Go to script.google.com --> settings, enable Google Apps Script API from settings
 ```

-Create clasp.json to the root
+Create clasp.json to the root.
-Get script id from the spreadsheet's script editor
+Get the script id from the spreadsheet's script editor.

-TODO: Add example config file

 ```
 {